nzw0301/nzw0301.github.io/index.md

 ---

 __Kento Nozawa__ is a Ph.D. student who does research on machine learning.
-My current research interests are _representation learning for discrete data_ and _unsupervised machine learning_.
+His current research interests are _representation learning for discrete data_ and _unsupervised machine learning_.

 - E-mail: nozawa {at mark} ms.k.u-tokyo.ac.jp
 - Links: